 Session | Select Use Conditional Access App Control Block downloads |

-Just after creating a Conditional Access policy, you will not see App connections created under Defender for Cloud Apps.
-At least one user must Initiate a connection with any of Microsoft 365 Apps/Office 365 apps which will proxy through Defender for cloud apps.
+After creating a Conditional Access policy, if you don’t see M365 App connections created under Defender for Cloud Apps.
+This could be because of the requirement of at least one user who must initiate a connection by signing in to any of Microsoft 365 Apps or Office 365 apps, which will trigger the connection with Defender for cloud apps.

-- Log in to Microsoft Teams using any web browser.
+- Sign in to Microsoft Teams using any web browser.

 - After a few minutes, the app will be synchronized with the Cloud App Security portal, as shown in the screenshot below.

-- You can sync other apps by signing in to each app individually, or you can wait for users to access the applications.
-In that case, the data for that app will be collected by Defender for Cloud apps, and the app will also appear under the Conditional Access App Control apps tab.
+- You can sync other apps by signing in to each one individually or waiting for users to access the applications.
+In that case, Defender for Cloud apps will collect the data for that app, which will also appear under the Conditional Access App Control apps tab.

 - This log provides details on IP information, location, device used, and the date and time of each login.
-You can also apply filters to the results, such as by users, IP address, location, or specific activities.
+You can also filter the results by users, IP address, location, or specific activities.

-- You have the capability to restrict certain user actions while using Microsoft Teams, such as copying, pasting, or printing information, as well as sending or receiving sensitive data via chat, such as passwords, bank and credit card information, or social security numbers.
+- You can restrict certain user actions while using Microsoft Teams, such as copying, pasting, or printing information, and sending or receiving sensitive data via chat, such as passwords, bank, credit card information, or social security numbers.

-- Click on each Event to get more details about it like Type, Source, App, Device type, etc.
+- Click on each event to view more details, such as its Type, Source, App, and Device type.

 - Launch the Microsoft Teams App.

-- Try to Download a file that is uploaded to Microsoft Teams chat.
+- Try to download a file uploaded to the Microsoft Teams chat.

 Conclusion

 In this blog post, we’ve covered the integration of Entra ID with Defender for Cloud Apps, primarily using the Microsoft 365 Defender Portal for configuration.
-It’s crucial to remember to create a Conditional Access Policy to synchronize the apps with Defender for Cloud Apps, enabling the monitoring of traffic and data analysis.
-We’ve also demonstrated the error message that an end user would encounter when attempting to download a file from an uncompliant device.
+It’s important to remember to create a Conditional Access Policy to synchronize the apps with Defender for Cloud Apps, enabling the monitoring of traffic and data analysis.
+We’ve also demonstrated the error message that an end user would encounter when downloading a file from an non-compliant device.